 S. Lane Genatowski

 Mr. Genatowski is a Founder and Principal of Dividend Advisors, an independent financial advisory firm that he founded in 2013.
 Mr. Genatowski started his career in 1976 as an attorney with a large Wall Street law firm representing issuers and underwriters of municipal securities.
 In 1981 he joined Kidder, Peabody & Co. with a primary focus on investor-owned utilities and transportation companies.
 After 10+ years at Kidder, Peabody & Co. he went on to hold positions of increasing responsibility in the investment banking divisions of J. P. Morgan & Co. and Chase Manhattan Corporation with a focus on utilities.
 In 2000 he joined Bank of America Securities where he was Manager of Global Utilities.
 In 2003, after a brief affiliation with Jefferies Securities, Mr. Genatowski joined Wells Fargo Securities to start and manage their investment banking practice in utilities and energy while Manager of their New York and Houston offices.
 Mr. Genatowski holds a Juris Doctor degree from Fordham University School of Law, and an AB from City University of New York.
-He holds the Series 65 securities licenses.
+He holds the Series 65 securities license and is admitted to practice law in the State of New York.

 Mr. Thomas leads Dividend Advisor's research, valuation, and quantitative analytics across the different investment strategies.
 Prior to joining Dividend Advisors, Mr. Thomas spent 10+ years working on research, valuation, and quantitative analytics.
 His work includes helping Camden Property Trust grow their institutional real estate fund from a little over $20 million dollars to $1.2 billion dollars.
 He has also worked with an investment management firm to help formulate and launch their $30 million dollar global real estate securities mutual fund.
 Mr. Thomas holds a BS from Texas A&M University, an MS from the Georgia Institute of Technology, and an MBA from the University of Texas at Austin.
-Mr. Thomas is a Level III Candidate in the Chartered Financial Analyst (CFA) Program.
+Mr. Thomas is a CFA charterholder.
+He holds the Series 65 securities license.